 The best way to defrost vegetable soup is to leave it to thaw overnight in the fridge.
 Just transfer the container from the freezer to the fridge and leave it to thaw on its own.
 If the soup does not contain dairy, you can defrost it by sticking it in the microwave even if it’s frozen solid!
 Heat the soup on medium and pulse the microwave every 10 seconds.

-If the ingredients have clumped together or if the soup started splitting, get a whisk and half a cup of fresh stock and whisk the ingredients while gradually adding the broth.
+If the ingredients have clumped together or if the soup started splitting, you can fix it.
+Get a whisk and half a cup of fresh stock and whisk the ingredients while gradually adding the broth.
 If the vegetable is cream-based, use milk or cream instead of stock.

-The delicate nature of vegetable soup means you have to be careful not to overcook the ingredients so the end result is just as yummy the second (reheating) time around!
+The delicate nature of vegetable soup means you have to be careful not to overcook the ingredients.
+This way the end result is just as yummy the second (reheating) time around!
 If your soup is extra chunky, we recommend freezing the solids separately from the liquids.
 Add the ingredients together only after the solids and liquid have thawed.
 Now that you know how to freeze vegetable soup properly, you can go ahead and stock up on your favorite soup!